housepower/clickhouse_sinker/README.md

 - Support multiply kafka and ClickHouse clusters.
 - Bulk insert (by config `bufferSize` and `flushInterval`).
 - Parse messages concurrently (by config `concurrentParsers`).
-- Loop write (when some node crashes, it will retry write the data to the other healthy node)
+- Write batches concurrently.
-- Uses Native ClickHouse client-server TCP protocol, with higher performance than HTTP.
+- Every batch is routed to a determined clickhouse node.
+Exit if loop write failed.
-- At least once message guarantee, [more info](https://github.com/housepower/clickhouse_sinker/issues/76) about it.
+- At least once delivery guarantee, [more info](https://github.com/housepower/clickhouse_sinker/issues/76) about it.

 ## Install && Run